Manansharma123/Agentic-RAG/README.md

-# AgenticRAG - Intelligent Retrieval-Augmented Generation
+# AgenticRAG - Using LangGraph

 A powerful **Agentic RAG (Retrieval-Augmented Generation)** system that combines **document retrieval, LLM reasoning, and agent-like decision-making** to provide accurate and context-aware responses.